-All members of the final oral examination committee must be present during the entire examination, unless permission to video conference has been approved by the Graduate School, and are expected to participate fully in questioning and discussion during the course of the examinations and in the decision on results at the end of the examination.
+All members of the final oral examination committee must be present during the entire examination, unless permission to video conference has been approved by the Graduate School.
+Additionally, all members are expected to o participate fully in questioning and discussion during the course of the examinations and in the decision on results at the end of the examination.
 Other faculty members and graduate students may attend the examination and ask questions but may not participate in the decision on performance.